Natural Ayurvedic Detox: Gentle Home Remedies

 • Helps reduce inflammation and soothes the digestive tract

-1.Try to sleep for 7–9 hours.
-Sleep supports the body’s natural detox processes.
-During deep sleep, the glymphatic system clears metabolic waste and neurotoxins.
-Poor sleep can result in brain fog, mood imbalance, and low immunity.
+Aim for 7–9 hours of sleep : Rest supports the body’s natural restoration processes.
+During deep sleep, the glymphatic system helps clear metabolic waste from the brain; poor sleep may contribute to brain fog, mood imbalance, and reduced immunity.

 Why DIY Detoxes Often Fall Short